-For multilayer NNs with different activation functions, we show that the condensation for all hidden layers is similar to the two-layer NNs.
+For multi-layer NNs with different activation functions, we show that the condensation for all hidden layers is similar to the two-layer NNs.
 In deep networks, residual connection is often introduced to overcome the vanishing of gradient.
 To show the generality of condensation, we perform an experiment of six-layer NNs with residual connections.
 To show the difference of various activation functions, we set the activation functions for hidden layer 1 to hidden layer 5 as $x^2\tanh(x)$, $x\tanh(x)$, $\mathrm{sigmoid}(x)$, $\tanh(x)$ and $\mathrm{softplus}(x)$, respectively.
-The structure of the residual is $\vh_{l+1}(\vx)=\sigma(\vW_l \vh_{l}(\vx) + b_l)+\vh_{l}(\vx)$, where $\vh_l(\vx)$ is the output of the $l$-th layer.
+The structure of the residual is $\vh_{l+1}(\vx)=\sigma(\vW_l \vh_{l}(\vx) + \vb_l)+\vh_{l}(\vx)$, where $\vh_l(\vx)$ is the output of the $l$-th layer.
 As shown in Fig. \ref{fig:6layerwithresnet}, input weights condense at three, two, one, one and one lines for hidden layer 1 to hidden layer 5, respectively.
 Note that residual connections are not necessary.